 One of the most crucial tasks UI/UX designers have to go through is using different tools and software for creating prototypes and wireframes.
 Hence, they always require software that helps them to overlay their innovation and creativity on the canvas.
 But, the question here is, which is the most suitable, easy to use software that does not limit the ideas of the designer and is feature-rich.
 Let’s find out.

-Out of the many tools used by designers, primarily 3 Softwares namely Sketch, Figma, and Adobe XD that have been gaining pace.
-All the 3 Softwares are highly popular and because Sketch is one of the oldest Softwares that released back on September 7, 2010.
+Out of the many tools used by designers, primarily 3 Software namely Sketch, Figma, and Adobe XD that have been gaining pace.
+All the 3 Softwares are highly popular because Sketch is one of the oldest Software released back on September 7, 2010.

 It also allowed many designers to go back to windows as Sketch was exclusive to macOS.
 During our research, we found that Sketch made up 56% of all added designs, with Figma and Adobe XD sharing the rest of the percentage.
 Hence, Figma and Adobe XD have managed to capture some share in the market amongst the developers.